-Bolivia does not have a diaspora engagement policy.
+At embassies/consulates Bolivia does not have a diaspora engagement policy.
 Overview of the policy and legislative framework

-- Ibero-American Multilateral Agreement on Social Security guarantees Ibero-American migrant workers' right to contribute to and collect social security benefits.
-This applies in Bolivia, Spain and any country which has signed up to the agreement.2 - 2012 Agreement on Institutional Cooperation for the Promotion, Defense, Protection and Expansion of Human Rights promotes the rights of Bolivians living in Spain and establishes that each country will prioritise the human rights of people deprived of liberty, children and teenagers, pregnant women and the elderly.
-This agreement also determines that migrant workers' rights come before legal status.3 - 2013 Migration Statute N. 370 includes issues of Bolivians abroad as well as migrants within the country.
-For Bolivians abroad, it states that diplomatic representations are to protect and assist victims of violence, human trafficking, persecution, and other international crimes..
+Agreement on Institutional Cooperation for the Promotion, Defense, Protection and Expansion of Human Rights promotes the rights of Bolivians living in Spain and establishes that each country will prioritise the human rights of people deprived of liberty, children and teenagers, pregnant women and the elderly.
+This agreement also determines that migrant workers' rights come before legal status.3 Migration Statute N. 370 includes issues of Bolivians abroad as well as migrants within the country.
+For Bolivians abroad, it states that diplomatic representations are to protect and assist victims of violence, human trafficking, persecution, and other international crimes.
 Based on this statute, the diplomatic offices and consulates are to promote the respect, rights, and interests of Bolivians while abroad.
 Bolivian parents can register their children and obtain their children's birth certificate while abroad.4